infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>7. **Define your goals** — Before preparing specific tasks for our users, we need to define what we want to achieve.
 We’re looking for answers to crucial questions about usability, findability, discoverability, or general pain points.
 Then we use this info during the next design phase or iteration.
 We should ask ourself questions like:
-    - Are the users aware of the main app functionalities?
+<br>- Are the users aware of the main app functionalities?
-    - How can we make sure they understand the content correctly?
+<br>- How can we make sure they understand the content correctly?
-    - Can users use the main functionalities effortlessly?
+<br>- Can users use the main functionalities effortlessly?
-    - What dilemmas did we run into while designing?
-How can we be sure users won’t run into the same issues?
+<br>- What dilemmas did we run into while designing?
+How can we be sure users won’t run into the same issues?<br>
 These goals will help you focus while preparing the tasks.

 <br>8. **Prepare tasks** — After the client approved the agenda and after the responsibilities are assigned, the facilitator starts to prepare tasks and prototype(s).
 Be wary of the wording you're using on tasks; you don't want to give away the answer by mentioning the exact copy that is visible on the screen.
 For a more in-depth study of this process, take a look at [**NNG’s guide**](https://www.nngroup.com/articles/task-scenarios-usability-testing/).<br>
 <br>*Live testing:* You should print tasks on individual cards.
 You'll be giving participants those cards one by one during the testing.
 The observer should have a list of all tasks with additional notes.
 These notes should specifically instruct them on what to look for while the user is completing a task.

 <br>*Remote testing:* Keep all the tasks in one file so that both moderator and facilitator can keep up with users going through tasks.
 You'll upload these tasks in the Maze and also set expected user paths there.
 What's Maze?
 Glad you asked - here's a [whole chapter](https://infinum.com/handbook/books/design/tools/maze) about it with detailed instructions on setting it up.

 This is where live and remote usability testing diverge.
 Steps are similar, but to avoid confusion, we'll cover them separately.